ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/_review.md

             - Llama is a family of large language models that uses publicly-available data for training.
         correct_answer: 3
         explanation: >
-            LLaMA is a state-of-the-art foundational large language model designed to enable researchers to advance their work in this subfield of AI.
+            LLama is a state-of-the-art foundational large language model designed to enable researchers to advance their work in this subfield of AI.

     - questions:
         question: >